By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 Snorkeling is an absolutely incredible experience on its own, but action cameras like a GoPro made that experience even more incredible by allowing me to watch myself glide alongside 35-foot whale sharks in 5K, post my views of breaching humpback whales on Instagram to share with our friends, print selfies from exotic water locations to hang on our walls, and plenty more.
 It’s been a blast, and I now get to hold onto those memories for a lifetime in a very real way.

 But, learning how to use a GoPro for snorkeling took some time and a few mistakes along the way to really learn how to do it well after I bought my first action camera.
 Since then, I’ve spent hundreds of hours in the water capturing some pretty incredible memories and learning a lot as I experienced them.
-I wish I had someone to teach me the basics when I first started, so I’m going to share what I’ve learned here with you.
+I wish I had someone to teach me the basics when I first started taking a GoPro snorkeling, so I’m going to share what I’ve learned here with you.

 So, let’s take a look at 5 easy steps that will help you learn how to use a GoPro for snorkeling and quickly get in you in the water to capture your own life-long memories.